philipturner/molecular-renderer/Documentation/Tests/tests-high-atom-count.md

 | RTX 5090        |  32 GB | 300M  | n/a |
 | M3 Max          | 128 GB | 1200M | n/a |
 | M3 Ultra        | 512 GB | 4800M | n/a |

-A large number of 100k atom cubes, each with a random orientation.
-All packed in a grid, with a spacing to ensure they don't overlap.
-This hits the pain points of partial filling that waste memory, therefore being a realistic example of achievable atom count.